Top 25 best action games for Android phones and tablets

 We also have to stress out that it's completely free to play, and you can actually see free players reaching to the top tiers with nothing else but skill and dedication.

 Bleach: Brave Souls

+To break the streak of serious games, we are bringing you a fun title that's not that heavy and macho-looking.
+Nameless Cat, in essence, follows the story of a cat who strayed and ended up in a strange fantasy realm.
+It is an amazing Android action game with pixel graphics and platformer elements.
+Don't let the pixelated colourful graphics deceive you to think it's an easy game.
 Once you start playing it, you'll understand why it so clearly deserves a spot on our list.
 It's unique, it plays amazingly, and it also follows a compelling story.
-In short, it has all the ingredients for a highly successful game!
+In short, it has all the ingredients for a highly successful title!

 Ronin: The Last Samurai

-While this game starts off for free (the first act), it's well worth investing in it as you would into a premium game, because it's absolutely amazing.
+While Grimvalor starts off for free (the first act), it's well worth investing in it as you would into a premium game, because it's absolutely amazing.
 From graphics to playstyle, everything feels realistic and fantastic at the same time (somehow it manages to do that).

 Tesla vs Lovecraft

 This twin-stick shooter packs an appealingly flamboyant steampunk style, satisfyingly squelchy gunplay, and relentless action, all for the mobiles.
 It's a winner from a multitude of viewpoints, from the graphics to gameplay and much more.
 Furthermore, it also has a story (that you will soon forget about because the gameplay is just so flippin' great) that you can follow.
 We highly doubt you'll play it for the story though when there are just so many other outstanding features.
 I mean, can you imagine driving a mech with as Tesla and pumping the Lovecraftian monsters with all kinds of spectacular and deadly weapons?